onethirtyfive/learn-nix/lessons/01-getting-going/lesson.md

 One of Nix's best tricks is the ability to make _ad hoc_ (just-in-time) shells with only the packages you want.
 These packages are wrapped together with _all_ dependencies, recursively, in a bubble called "closure".
-Nix packages don't dependencies with other packages--everything is baked in, for every package!
-Surprisingly, this does not lead to bloat, because two packages truly depending on the same version will point to the same place.
+Nix packages don't share dependencies with other packages--everything is baked in, all the way down, for every package!
+Surprisingly, this does not lead to bloat, because two packages depending on the exact same thing point at the same place.

 Run this command.
 You'll see Nix download neovim and its deps, then start: